 top of page

-Programs and Services
+Programs

 Our three underpinning principles – Gurrutu, Client-led and Two Worlds – guide us to employ culturally safe approaches to the education, support and safety of women and families experiencing violence.

-Our Services
+Our Programs

 We create a safe space for women and children in Galiwin’ku who are experiencing domestic and family violence.
 We offer access to Gurrutu centred case management, crisis accommodation and outreach support women and their families will be empowered to live the lives free of domestic and family violence.